DOI-ONRR/doi-extractives-data/_how-it-works/forestry.md

 BLM manages 65 million acres of forests and woodlands across 12 western states and Alaska.
 The majority of timber production on BLM land occurs on the 2.4 million acres of [Oregon and California and Coos Bay Wagon Road lands in Oregon](https://www.blm.gov/programs/natural-resources/forests-and-woodlands/oc-lands).

 BLM also manages {{ "public domain lands" | term_end }} that produce timber.
-BLM manages these lands under Federal Land Management and Policy Act (FLPMA), which includes sustainable forest production.
+BLM manages these lands under Federal Land Policy and Management Act (FLPMA), which includes sustainable forest production.

 ### Tribal governance

 Tribal lands include 18.2 million acres of trust forest acres.
-[The Forest Service's Tribal Relations site provides information on their work with tribes](https://www.fs.fed.us/spf/tribalrelations/) and an [interactive map of tribal trust lands and tribal lands ceded as part of a treaty](https://usfs.maps.arcgis.com/apps/webappviewer/index.html?id=fe311f69cb1d43558227d73bc34f3a32).
+[The Forest Service's Tribal Relations site](https://www.fs.fed.us/spf/tribalrelations/) provides information on their work with tribes and an [interactive map of tribal trust lands and tribal lands ceded as part of a treaty](https://usfs.maps.arcgis.com/apps/webappviewer/index.html?id=fe311f69cb1d43558227d73bc34f3a32).
 To learn more about extraction on tribal lands and the trust responsibility of the federal government, read about tribal ownership.

 [BIA's Division of Forestry and Wildland Fire Management manages trust forest resources](https://www.bia.gov/bia/ots/dfwfm/content).
 The Division is a cooperative effort between the Department of the Interior (DOI), BIA, and the Office of the Deputy Director of Trust Services.